K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ### <div id='51'></div> 7.3.
 API Acquire API service key
 ##### <div id='52'></div> 7.3.1.
 Obtain Public Data Portal API Service Key
 Most APIs introduced on public data portals can issue service keys on public data portals, but some must apply directly to service providers.
 Among the four public data portal APIs described in this document, [7.2.1.1, Performance Exhibition Information Inquiry Service], [7.2.1.3, Daejeon Metropolitan City Cultural Festival], and [7.2.1.4 Exhibition Performance/ Theme Park Information] can issue service keys on the public data portal.
 On the other hand, in the case of [7.2.1.2.
-Incheon Cultural Event], the service key acquisition procedure of the public data portal and the service key acquisition procedure of the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) are divided and described.
+Incheon Cultural Event], the service key acquisition procedure of the public data portal, and the service key acquisition procedure of the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) are divided and described.
 ##### 7.3.1.1 Public Data Portal Service Key Acquisition Procedure
   1. Sign in and login<br>
   ※ Refer to [2.1.
-Data Portal Sign in and Log in] in Chapter 2 of this document for public data portal membership and login.
+Data Portal Sign in and login] in Chapter 2 of this document for public data portal membership and login.

   2. Application for the service key<br>
   ![7-3-1-0]<br>